Atlantic mudskipper: Feeding behaviour

 On land, the Atlantic mudskipper feeds by covering its prey with water, then sucking back the water and prey into its mouth, named as the 'hydrodynamic tongue'.
 The Atlantic mudskipper carries water in their mouth prior to emerging on land, enabling them to feed.
 In water, the Atlantic mudskipper feeds through suction feeding, similar to other aquatic species.
 Suction-feeding involves building up pressure by expanding the head and mouth rapidly, which pulls both food and water in.
 Although the feeding technique is similar in both environments, the Atlantic mudskipper alters the force of suction, such that the flow underwater is stronger than on land.
 The gape size of the mouth is larger in water, potentially due to water pressure.
 Furthermore, the Atlantic mudskipper lunges simultaneously as suctioning, in order to catch prey.
 The direction of the lunge is different between terrains.
 The Atlantic mudskipper catches prey horizontally underwater; whereas, the Atlantic mudskipper rotates its body and reorientates its mouth on land, such that it feeds on prey from above.
 The Atlantic mudskippers are diurnal, which means they are active and feed during the day.

 Atlantic mudskippers are flexible in regard to their diet choices.
-Larger Atlantic mudskippers ingest larger sized prey, potentially due to the correlation between their mouth gape and prey size.
+Larger Atlantic mudskippers ingest larger-sized prey, potentially due to the correlation between their mouth gape and prey size.
 The feeding choices also may vary by habitats and seasonally, depending on what resources are most abundant.
 The Atlantic mudskippers feed more during dry season than wet, reflective of the optimal foraging theory, which proposes that diet flexibility increases with lower food availability.
 Atlantic mudskippers feed frequently, where larger Atlantic mudskippers feed at higher intensities as they are less prone to predation.

 Diet

 The Atlantic mudskipper is a consumer of a wide variety of food.
-In the wild, mudskippers prefer to eat worms, crickets, flies, meal worms, beetles, small fish, and small crustaceans (sesarmid crabs).
+In the wild, mudskippers prefer to eat worms, crickets, flies, mealworms, beetles, small fish, and small crustaceans (sesarmid crabs).
 Mudskippers kept as pets can eat frozen fare such as bloodworm or artemia and flakes.
 It cannot eat dried food; however, because its stomach swells up.
 It is recommended to feed it frozen food for a healthy diet.